-Tottenham Hotspur Women v West Ham United Women
+West Ham strike late to deny Spurs

 Post update

-Claudia Walker (West Ham United Women) wins a free kick in the defensive half.
+Gilly Flaherty (West Ham United Women) wins a free kick in the defensive half.

 Post update

-Attempt saved.
-Tang Jiali (Tottenham Hotspur Women) header from the centre of the box is saved in the bottom right corner.
-Assisted by Ria Percival.
+Attempt blocked.
+Angela Addison (Tottenham Hotspur Women) right footed shot from outside the box is blocked.
+Assisted by Kerys Harrop.

 Post update